ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

     1:/hatstand.*teakettle/s{min_offset=50,max_offset=100}

-All Hyperscan tools will accept a pattern file (or a directory containing pattern files) with the ``-e`` argument.
+All Vectorscan tools will accept a pattern file (or a directory containing pattern files) with the ``-e`` argument.
 If no further arguments constraining the pattern set are given, all patterns in those files are used.